echungg1/RecipeAnalysis/README.md

 It is important to understand this relationship because it provides insights into people’s sentiment after investing time into short and long recipes.
 In other words, people who tried out a recipe with a longer cooking time could be more upset than people who tried out a recipe with a shorter cooking time, if the recipe didn’t turn out as good as expected.
 Using mean absolute difference is a good choice in this instance, because we are just seeing if there is a difference in the distributions and we do not care about directionality.
 We chose a significance level of 0.01 because this provides a strict framework to evaluate our hypotheses against, while also following typical statistical procedures.

 ## Framing a Prediction Problem
+**We will be predicting the cooking time that a recipe takes(in minutes).** This is a regression problem since cooking time, the response variable, is quantitative.
+We chose `minutes` as the response variable because it is representative of a recipe.
+Earlier, we also saw that there was a positive relationship between cooking time and number of ingredients.
+Cooking time is impacted by several factors in a recipe, so it would be a good response variable to create a prediction problem with.

+The metric we are using to evaluate our model with is **root mean squared error (RMSE)**.
+We chose this because we are performing a linear regression and RMSE is telling of how “accurate” our model is.

+At the time of prediction we would not have information about a person’s review and rating.
+In other words, we only “know” information provided by the recipe and its author.

+## Baseline Model
+As stated above, our baseline model will be predicting cooking time (in minutes) based on the number of steps and number of ingredients using linear regression.
+Both of these features are quantitative.
+To encode both features, we transformed the values by standardizing them using `StandardScaler()`.

+The RMSE of our baseline model was 21.736 minutes.
+In order to analyze the performance of our model, we must consider the context of the data.
+There is a large range of values for cooking time, and since we removed outliers our RMSE explains that the model is able to predict cooking time well.
+However, we can definitely make improvements (reduce RMSE) by using more features.